Éric Bourdon: Painting career

 Bourdon's works have in common vivid colors and unpremeditated pencil strokes, expressive of raw enthusiasm in the "art brut" or "Outsider Art" manner.
 Paul Masquelier, critic for the controversial review Eléments has pointed out the narcissistic or regressive aspects of his paintings, while conceding their social commentary and the feeling of joie de vivre they convey.

 However, the core of his artistic practice is elsewhere.
 Bicha Gallery outlined it as follows: "Eric's work is more drawing than painting.
 It is a game with lines, first drawn in a spontaneous manner, random – much like a child doodling – then worked and reworked again and again until something new, a precise figure, character, emerges from this chaos.
 Always newness created from the nothingness.
 No character ever appears twice."

 Indeed, Eric Bourdon's work is all about "improv drawing", as one can see on videos showing the artist drawing on a white board.
 Samantha Deman, critic for the French information website about contemporary art Arts Hebdo | Medias was enthusiastic after seeing the results in painting: "His universe is merry and fanciful, the stroke, spontaneous, has a great time on the canvas, virtuoso of the line, curves and arabesques, until the bright and luminous colours burst onto the scene and repossess it.
-Eric Bourdon bends kind monsters into shape who glide gracefully among a faun of individuals whose silhouettes are of the most amazing, plump or lanky, always infinitly sympathetic and delighted to come to stimulate our dormant child souls."
+Eric Bourdon bends kind monsters into shape who glide gracefully among a faun of individuals whose silhouettes are of the most amazing, plump or lanky, always infinitely sympathetic and delighted to come to stimulate our dormant child souls."